 Students may receive credit for up to three courses toward the major from any one UNC-approved semester abroad program.
 This includes UNC programs abroad sponsored by various academic units, such as Honors, and administered by the Study Abroad office.
 Courses taken abroad can only be used in the theme/area concentration portion of the major.
 Students may not receive credit for core courses while abroad.
 Students should also not expect to receive major credit for their geographic area, if they study abroad outside of their area.
 For example, if your area of focus is Africa, and you study abroad in China, you may not receive Africa area credit, even if you take an Africa-related class while studying in China.
 With the approval of the Director of Undergraduate Studies, a student who completes more than one semester abroad may receive credit for up to four courses toward the major in one academic year, or a maximum of five courses toward the major if studying abroad more than one academic year.
 All requirements that apply to courses taken in residence at UNC also apply to study abroad courses.

 Important note on writing an honors thesis: In order to graduate with honors in Global Studies, students must complete all requirements associated with the thesis.
-This includes completing both semesters of the honors thesis writing seminar—691H, which students take in the Spring of their junior year, and 692H, which students take in the Fall of their senior year.
+This includes completing both semesters of the honors thesis writing seminar—691H, which students take in the Fall of their senior year, and 692H, which students take in the Spring of their senior year.
 Students who wish to study abroad and write an honors thesis need to plan accordingly.